arunkumarpt/AWS-Solution-Architect/README.md

   - NACL stateless,subnet based, both allow and deny.
   - Security groups only whitelist
   - AWS Direct between datacenter and AWS by using VPN (for big data transfers)- extending on premise connection to AWS
+  - As NAT is a single point of failure, we can use HA NAT (Auto scaling as well)
+  -
+  -